smarie/python-pytest-steps/docs/index.md

 | test_my_app_bench[B-2-train] | passed   |      0        | train                |            2 | my dataset #B |   0.764746  |
 | test_my_app_bench[B-2-score] | passed   |      1.0004   | score                |            2 | my dataset #B | nan         |

+You might wish to use the provided `handle_steps_in_results_df` utility method to replace the index with a 2-level multiindex (test id without step, step id).

-If you prefer to see one row per test and the step details in columns, this package provides utility methods to perform the transform easily.
+If you prefer to see one row per test and the step details in columns, this package also provides `pivot_steps_on_df` utility method and *NEW* default `[module/session]_results_df_steps_pivoted` fixtures to perform the pivot transform easily.
 You will for example get this kind of table:

 | test_id                |   algo_param | dataset       | train/status   |   train/duration_ms |   train/accuracy | score/status   |   score/duration_ms |
 |------------------------|--------------|---------------|----------------|---------------------|------------------|----------------|---------------------|